FBI investigating killing of US women and children in Mexico

 On Monday, Mexico’s top security official said arrests were made in the Nov.
 4 killings of the dual U.S.-Mexican citizens, but he did not say how many people were arrested or what organization they belong to.

 Authorities believe the victims were killed by cartel members.
-Many victims’ extended family members have since left Mexico.
+Many victims’ extended family members have since left La Mora, Mexico, and are living in Utah.

+An 8-year-old boy who was shot in the jaw is still hospitalized and will have surgery again this week after doctors discovered a bullet lodged in his hip.

+Associated Press writer E. Eduardo Castillo reported this story in Mexico City and AP writer Astrid Galvan reported from Phoenix.

 Sign up for Daily Newsletters